billkendrick/gemdrop_deluxe/README.txt

 one set of 5 colors and two character set fonts, which are toggled at every vertical blank.
 (This means NTSC machines (at 60 cycles) will look better than PAL machines (at the slower 50 cycles).)

+Press the [F] key to toggle this effect on & off at (almost) any time.

 The fonts were created using my own simple font editor in BASIC.
 (Amazingly, I was able to create these 4-pixel, 2-bits-per-pixel graphics